 State of Emergency declared in Puerto Rico following early morning earthquake

-PUERTO RICO - The Caribbean island of Puerto Rico has been rocked by an earthquake for the second day in a row and Governor Wanda Vazquez Garced has signed a state of emergency, which activates the island's National Guard.
+PUERTO RICO - After being rocked by an earthquake for the second day in a row, Puerto Rico's Governor, Wanda Vazquez Garced, has signed a state of emergency, which activates the island's National Guard.

 Del mismo modo, la mandataria activo la guardia nacional mediante Orden Ejecutiva. @wandavazquezg pic.twitter.com/7YBGp6r0lQ— La Fortaleza (@fortalezapr) January 7, 2020